-From 2012 to 2014, annual Air Quality Index (AQI) data shows the Appleton metropolitan area as having good air quality 72% of the time, with moderate air quality 27% of the time.
-Unhealthy air days were registered 1% of the time in this three year period.
-The 265 good air quality days Appleton saw in 2014 compare favorably when put into context.
-San Francisco, which due to its proximity to the sea and prevailing winds location is deemed to have excellent air quality overall, registered 311 good air days in 2014 (85%)(1).
-Whereas the Los Angeles-Long Beach-Anaheim area, known as among the most populated areas of the United States, registered just 25 good air days in 2014 (7%)(2).
-Contributing factors to Appleton’s high number of good air quality days may be the relatively low utilization of public transportation and proximity to Lake Winnebago and Lake Michigan.
+From 2016 to 2020, the Air Quality Index (AQI) shows the Appleton area having good air quality 81% of the time (294 days per year), with moderate air quality 17% of the time.
+This represents significantly better air quality compared to 2012-2015 (good air quality for just 272 days per year).
+Unhealthy air days were registered 1.4% (5 days per year).
+Comparatively, San Francisco, due to its proximity to the sea and prevailing winds is deemed to have relatively good air quality overall, registered 278 good air days in 2018,(1) whereas the Los Angeles-Long Beach-Anaheim area, known as among the most populated areas of the United States, registered just 66 good air days in 2019(2).

-The percentage of the population exposed to health-related risks through contaminated drinking water is a consistently low figure, with the exception of an unusual spike in Winnebago between 2013 and 2014.
-Surface water contamination may be linked to the presence of blue-green algae, which results in high Phosphorus and Polychlorinated Biphenyls (PCBs), the most commonly found water pollutants.
-A water quality advisory was issued by Winnebago Health Department regarding blue-green algae in Lake Winnebago in 2014(3).
+The percentage of the population exposed to health-related risks through contaminated drinking water is consistently low, with the exception of an unusual spike in Winnebago between 2013 and 2014.
+Surface water contamination may be linked to the presence of blue-green algae, which results in high phosphorus and polychlorinated biphenyls (PCBs), the most commonly found water pollutants.
+A water quality advisory was issued by Winnebago Health Department regarding blue-green algae in Lake Winnebago in 2019(3).

 Renewable energy currently accounts for around 6% of the energy generated in the Fox Cities area.
 The highest proportion of renewable energy generating power in the Fox Cities region is hydroelectric power, coming from hydroelectric plants in Outagamie and making up more than 80% of the total renewable energy sources in 2015.